Duecki1/IRIDIS/README.md

 - Mask preview needs improvement
 - Subject masks should be stored
 - Save calculated AI Masks
+- Option to open raw files on import

 ## Info
 Downloading the app will automatically install a Subject selection ML Model.